Xbox One S controller bluetooth issue - Vibration get stuck in Rocket League

 1. Xbox One S controller bluetooth issue - Vibration get stuck in Rocket League - Similar Threads - controller bluetooth issue

-2. Xbox One controller won’t connect to PC via Bluetooth
+4. My Xbox One controller won’t connect to my console or my PC via Bluetooth or USB

 in XBoX Games and Apps

-Can't connect Xbox controller to PC via Bluetooth: Hello everyone, I'm having trouble connecting my Xbox controller to my PC using Bluetooth.
-I've tried all the usual troubleshooting steps, like turning Bluetooth on and off, updating drivers,...
+Issues connecting Xbox controller to PC via Bluetooth: Hello everyone, I'm having some trouble connecting my Xbox controller to my PC via Bluetooth and could really use some help.
+The controller seems to pair, but it doesn't actually connect, and the...

 in XBoX on Consoles